Grape-Tickler/debunked-by-chat/content/blog/boston-marathon/index.md

 ## Conclusion

-* Ethan made a very offensive and gross video 12 years ago.
+* Ethan made a very offensive and gross commentary video 12 years ago.
 His intent was mocking people that were seriously making these disgusting comments.
+In the video, he lampooned comments that were being made towards a specific photo of a victim that was posted on Reddit.
 He apologized for it and took the video down.
-The girl in the video was not a minor.
+The girl in the picture was not a minor.